 The Parliamentary Services (PS), in collaboration with the Federal Department of Foreign Affairs (FDFA), conducted a pilot project on parliamentary technical cooperation during the 2015–19 legislative period.
 Given the success of the pilot project, the Federal Assembly’s

 Administration Delegation decided to pursue parliamentary technical cooperation on a permanent basis as of 1 January 2020.

-The SPS makes the expertise of its staff available to foreign parliamentary administrations in assistance projects.
-This support is provided primarily through training and guidance.
-The aim of the SPS’s technical cooperation is to exchange best practices with foreign parliamentary administrations and to support parliamentary institutions in their development so that they can better exercise their constitutional duty.
-The SPS provide support using an intercultural approach that respects local sensibilities and the sovereignty of the recipient countries.
+The PS make the expertise of its staff available to foreign parliamentary administrations in assistance projects.
+This support consists primarily of training and advice.
+The aim of PS technical cooperation is to exchange best practices with foreign parliamentary administrations and to support parliamentary institutions in their development so that they can better exercise their constitutional duty.
+The PS provide support using an intercultural approach that respects local sensibilities and the sovereignty of the recipient countries.

 Support from the PS to foreign parliaments is provided in close collaboration with the FDFA.
 The PS are therefore only involved in countries where the

 Swiss Agency for Development and Cooperation (SDC) or the

 Peace and Human Rights Division (PHRD) conduct projects involving parliamentary support and boosting parliaments’ efforts to promote human security.